nataliehman/academic-kickstart-hugo-portfolio/content/project/smartology/index.md

 ## Overview

 This was a project I did whilst working at Smartology.
-The company has its own internal system for managing client campaigns.
+The company has an internal admin system for managing client campaigns.

-The project had strict time constraints, so we did not fully utilise the UX processes to get the data we require.
+We did the project in an agile environment with strict time constraints.
+Under these conditions, we could not fully utilise the applied UX methods to get all the data we require.

-I was the lead UX designer and with permission, I will describe the work I did for the company.
+I was the lead UX designer and with permission, this project describes the work I did with the company.

+<span class="text-emphasis">Images with sensitive information are not shown in this project.</span>

 ## Project Brief

-To create a dashboard for improving workflow processes, increasing efficiency and to support a new business model.
+To develop a new internal admin system for improving team workflow, increasing efficiency and to support a new business model.

-The dashboard’s main target audience will be the operations team, who uses the system for their daily campaign management tasks.

 ## Planning

-The company had little experience with UX so I used the UX framework to create an estimated project plan.
-The purpose was to show the different tasks for gathering different information and for managing progress of the project.
+The company had little experience with UX, so I created a project plan based on the UX framework I learnt from the [UX Playground course]({{< ref "/project/ux-playground/index.md" >}}).
+This has helped the team to have an overview of each process and for monitoring progress.

+Our focus was to improve the workflow and efficiency on campaign management, so the Operations team will be our main users of the system.

 ## Research

-For research, I focused on gathering insights into the team's workflows with the current system.
-It was a small team, so I did interviews to gather qualitative data.
-The purpose was to find out what pain points and requirements these users may have for the system.
+For research, I focused on the team's workflows with the current system.
+Our team was small, so I did interviews to gather qualitative data.
+This will help us discover what pain points and requirements users may have with their current workflow.

-The current dashboard had the following user groups:
+The current system had the following user groups:

 * Primary users
-  * Account managers
+  * Account Managers
+    Responsible for managing clients and their campaigns such as communication and reporting.

-  * Front-end developers
+  * Front-End Developers
+    Deals with technical tasks in relation to campaigns such as designing and building ad creatives.

+Both combined to be the Operations team and responsible for campaign launches.

 * Secondary users
+  * Sales
+    Communicates and secure client contracts.

   * Finance
-  * Sales
+    Manages the billing of clients.

-My main role was a front-end developer and we work with the Account managers.
+My main role was a Front-End Developer and we work closely with the Account Managers.
 I was already familiar with both teams' workflow, so I interviewed our Finance and Sales team for insights.

 ### Interviews

-The interviews highlighted the major following points:
+The interviews involved me talking to a representative from the Sales and Finance team about their daily job process.
+It has highlighted the following major points:

-* The current dashboard not entirely suitable for Sales and Finance because they needed certain data which are not available for them to do their tasks.
-* They have to do more manual tasks especially for Finance as they require campaign data for billing and for other tasks such as company forecasting.
+* Not all data in the current system are available for both teams to do their tasks e.g. start and end dates of campaigns not available for billing or forecasting.

+* There are more manual tasks for the Finance team, which requires them to create custom reports in Excel e.g. gathering and organising the required data for billing.

-* For Sales, there are no place for them to store client information within the internal dashboard.
-This suggests that different people will have different information on campaigns.
+* For the Sales team, they cannot store client information within the current system.
+This suggests that different people will have different information on campaigns e.g. from emails and meetings.
+Therefore, data in the system are potentially not up-to-date.

-When I shared these insights with the team, automating manual tasks became one of the major focus for the new system e.g. any manual tasks that can be easily automated had high priority if the company had the objective to improve efficiency.
+When I shared these insights with the team, automating manual tasks became one of the major focus for the new system.
+This means any manual tasks that can be automated had high priority as it relates to the company objective on improving efficiency.

 ### Business goals and user requirements

-I created a Google Sheet for the team to add any feedback they have for the new system.
-I realised that this was not the best approach because it allows users to provide solutions with no context of the new system.
-Some feedback was also vague and biased as they focused on the individual's experience.
+I used Google Sheet for collecting feedback on the current system.
+I realised this was not the best approach because the team had no context of the new system i.e. what features it would have.
+Some feedback was also vague and biased because they focused on the individual’s experience.
 However, because of time constraints and limited resources, I had to create the list for the team to review.
-It helped the team to prioritise requirements and estimate complexity for the first phase of the project.
+It has helped the team to prioritise requirements and estimate complexity for the first phase of the project.

-I wasn't able to gather feedback from all team members but the list contained duplicates or similar points.
-Since the team wasn't familiar with the UX process, it was interesting to observe different people's reaction on providing feedback.
-Some team members felt that their input wouldn't be relevant because they don't consider themselves to be the main target user.
-However, we encouraged everyone to give feedback as it can bring value to the company.

 After voting, we grouped the list into categories based on the number of votes e.g. high votes means top priority, low votes mean low priority.

 {{< figure class="course-photos text-center" src="imgs/grouping-requirements.jpg" title="Categorising requirements" >}}

+With the team having no familiarity with the UX process, it was interesting to observe people’s reaction on providing feedback.
+Some team members felt that their input may not be relevant because they are not the main target user.
+However, we encouraged everyone to give feedback as it can help bring value to the company.

 ### Personas

-I have created personas that focused on the workflows for achieving the user's goal.
-The personas are different roles within the company that will use the new system at different stages of the campaign setup process.
-I had the personas reviewed by the team so they reflect the different roles as close as possible.
+I have created personas based on the different roles within the company.
+They showcased how different users use the current system.
+I had the personas reviewed by the team to ensure they reflect the job roles as close as possible.

 The personas may seem basic but we felt it provided sufficient information for us to progress to the next phase of the project.